AbejasSilvestres/AASweb/README.md

 ### Deployment

-The deployment is totally automated and happens on every merge/push to `main` branch, whether it happens directly through code or indirectly through forestry CMS.
+The deployment is totally automated and happens on every merge/push to `main` branch, whether it happens directly through code or indirectly through Tina CMS.